 Your accountant may also ask for a copy of the general ledger report, which shows all transactions for the year.
 This helps them track down any mysterious balances or activity in your accounts.

-Now that your books are ready for tax time, you’re in a great position to review your business performance, and make strategic decisions to help your business be more profitable and grow.
+Now that your books are ready for tax time, you’re in a great position to review your business performance, and make strategic decisions to help your business grow.

 Let Wave and H&R Block handle tax filing for you